AlonsoArreguin/UREC_Project/README.md

 *Currently set to test data.
 Skipping this step will require you to manually enter facilities and locations through the admin site.*

+## Populate default groups *(recommended)*

+`python manage.py loaddata default_groups`

+*New staff users will default to having no permissions, making them effectively useless on the admin site.
+Skipping this step will require manual group creation to give new staff permissions.*

 ## Create superuser *(recommended)*

 `python manage.py createsuperuser`